Jowensky/Friend-Finder/README.md

 * Javacript & Node Express.js

 ## Motivation
-* A social app that utilzes abstract qeustioning to abstract a users geniune personality that they may or may not be conscious to.
+* A social app that utilzes abstract questioning to abstract users geniune personality that they may or may not be conscious to.
-* Utilzes Hermann Rorschach Ink blot test
+* Employs Hermann Rorschach Ink blot test